 The economic honors society, Omicron Delta Epsilon, organizes field trips to conferences and brings in visiting speakers and alumni.

 In this Section:

-Economics majors at Keene State are a tight-knit community.
-Graduates have gone on to careers in business and government, law school, graduate programs in economics, and politics and M.B.A. programs.
+Recent graduates have gone on to careers in business and government, law school, graduate programs in economics and politics, and MBAs.

 If I could do it again I would still go to Keene and still be an Econ major.
 The hard part to convey here is how well rounded an education I received at Keene, though the liberal arts, and how well rounded an economics perspective I was given due to the exposure to heterodox economics.